THE UMBRA INSTITUTE IS SCHEDULED TO REOPEN FOR THE FALL 2021 SEMESTER (SEPTEMBER 17 – DECEMBER 11, 2021)

 - Daily deep cleaning and sanitizing of the entire Institute every evening.

 STUDENT TRAVEL WHILE ABROAD

-All students are required to complete an Independent Travel Form prior to any travel outside of the local area.
-This form documents the details of their travel including modes of transportation, lodging, travel companions, and destinations.
+All students are required to complete a Travel Information Form prior to any travel outside of the local area.
+This form documents the details of their travel, including modes of transportation, lodging, travel companions and destinations.
 Our team will monitor travel alerts and review the travel forms to provide updates and guidance on restrictions to ensure that students avoid prohibited destinations and those considered high risk.

 SUSPECTED OR CONFIRMED CASES OF COVID-19

 If there is a suspicion (but no confirmation) of a positive case of a student, they will be asked to self-isolate in a dedicated room at the Institute or in a separate room in their apartment.
 The Institute will assist in contacting the appropriate physician who will evaluate the situation.
 If the physician suspects a Covid-19 infection, the local authorities will be contacted (800 number) to perform a test on-site.

 In the event a student tests positive, the local authorities will provide detailed guidance on the procedures to be followed.
 According to the current regulations, this may include quarantining in separate housing for a specified period (usually 10 days) or until a negative test is confirmed.
 It is the students’ responsibility to ensure the costs for quarantine facilities are covered by their international health insurance plan.